LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: param

 ``param``    type: ``None``    default: ``None``
-    at least 100 additional numbers, of which only the first is relevant for us -1.0 read the mesh data using the "simplified" Carre format -2.0 read the mesh data using the Sonnet format
+    at least 100 additional numbers, of which only the first is relevant, unless using an analytic formulation for the grid.
+    A value of -1.0 asks to read the mesh data using the "simplified" Carre format.
+    A value of -2.0 asks to read the mesh data using the Sonnet format.
+    A value of -3.0 reads the geometry information for a linear device.

 .. index::